ori88c/zero-backpressure-semaphore-typescript/README.md

 async function aggregateSensorsData(sensorUIDs: ReadonlyArray<string>) {
   for (const uid of sensorUIDs) {
     // Until the semaphore can start aggregating data from the current sensor,
-    // it won't make sense to add more jobs, as such will induce unnecessary
+    // adding more jobs won't make sense as this would induce unnecessary backpressure. await sensorAggregationSemaphore.startExecution(
-    // backpressure.
-    await sensorAggregationSemaphore.startExecution(
       (): Promise<void> => handleDataAggregation(uid)
     );